Slow parenting

 Slow parenting (also called simplicity parenting) is a parenting style in which few activities are organised for children.
 Instead, they are allowed to explore the world at their own pace.
 It is a response to concerted cultivation and the widespread trend for parents to schedule activities and classes after school; to solve problems on behalf of the children, and to buy services from commercial suppliers rather than letting nature take its course.

 The philosophy, stemming at least partially from the Slow Movement, makes recommendations in play, toys, access to nature and scheduled activities.
 The opposing view is that such children are disadvantaged because their parents do not provide as many learning opportunities.

 Goals

-Slow parenting aims for the goal of allowing children to be happy and satisfied with their own achievements, even though this may not make them the wealthiest or most famous.
+The goal of slow parenting is to allow children to be happy and satisfied with their own achievements, even though this may not make them the wealthiest or most famous.

 These parents suggest that children of other parents are unable to cope with the unpredictability of the real world, either expecting their helicopter parents to intervene, or complaining about unfairness.
 They may not even understand who they are themselves until much later in adulthood.